ahmadsayed/CHasCode/README.md

 ## What is repository provides

-This approach is mainly a methodolgy not a framework, still trying to build a standard set of use cases, which simply can use
+This approach is mainly a methodolgy not a framework, still trying to build a standard set of use cases, which simply can use, also using the libraries that can help , manage kubernetes cluster , deploy application programmatically.

 ```
 go test